 Generally, the iPhone is a very stable device and most people will not have any issues with it.
 However, if you never turn off your iPhone or you habitually download new apps to try, you may find yourself in a situation where your iPhone seems to be running slow.
 It may even lock up or freeze while you are using an app.

 In many cases, simply restarting the iPhone by powering it off and on may clear things up.
 The iPhone is powered off by holding the Sleep/Wake button on the top right of the device for a few seconds until the power off slider appears.
 If you have an iPhone 6 or iPhone 6 Plus, the Sleep/Wake button is on the right side of the device.

 A more effective solution may be to reset the iPhone.

 Resetting the iPhone can be accomplished by pressing and holding the Home button at the bottom center of the screen and the Sleep/Wake button on the top right of the device at the same time.

-Hold both buttons for approximately ten seconds and you will see the screen go black.
+Press and hold both buttons simultaneously for approximately ten seconds.
+While you are holding the buttons, the screen go black.
 Continue holding until the white Apple logo appears.
 You can release both buttons once you see the Apple logo.
 The iPhone will restart and should function normally.

-If you preform a reset when the iPhone is not locked up, the red power off slider may appear while you are holding the buttons.
-To reset the iPhone, continue holding the home button and sleep/wake button even after the red power off slider appears.
-The Apple logo will appear a few seconds after you see the red power off slider.
+If you attempt to perform a reset and the power off slider appears while you are holding the buttons, you did not manage to hold the buttons correctly.
+To reset the iPhone, continue holding the home button and sleep/wake button even after the power off slider appears.
+If you continue to hold the buttons, the screen should go blank in a few seconds.
+Remember to continue holding the buttons until the Apple logo appears.

 An iPhone reset will not normally remove or delete any apps,data, or settings.